finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The query parameters used in running the generation of the Trial Balance. var generalLedgerProfileCode = "generalLedgerProfileCode_example";  // string? | The optional code of a general ledger profile used to decorate journal entry lines with levels. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Trial Balance.
+Together with the scope this uniquely identifies the Fund. var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for generating the Trial Balance. var generalLedgerProfileCode = "generalLedgerProfileCode_example";  // string? | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Trial Balance.
 Defaults to returning the latest version if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results by.
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this number.
 Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Trial Balances.
 This token is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt and asAt fields               must not have changed since the original request. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'               domain to decorate onto the journal entry lines. (optional) var navTypeCode = "navTypeCode_example";  // string? | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+If a pagination token is provided, the filter, effectiveAt and asAt fields               must not have changed since the original request. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'               domain to decorate onto the TrialBalance. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {